pgustavo73/Dmoviesplus/README.md

-# Dmovies App com Kotlin
+# Dmovies App in Kotlin

-OLA"  bem vindo

-Este é um app clone do disney plus desenvolvido com finalidade de por em pratica conhecimentos adquiridos apos finalizar o   BootCAmp da  Everis na DIO.

-Neste app utilizei conceitos como nested recyclerView , botões customizados, bottomBar, toolBar  e outros.

-Fiquem a vontade para olhar estou aberto  a dicas e sugestões.
+Hello welcome

+This is a Disney plus clone app developed with the purpose of putting into practice the knowledge acquired after finishing Everis Bootcamp at DIO.

+In this app, I used concepts like nested recyclerView, custom buttons, bottomBar, toolBar, and others.

+Feel free to look, I am open to tips and suggestions.

+# Screens
 <img src="./image/telas.jpg" />